gitkraken/gk-dev-docs/gk-dev/gk-dev-trials.md

 ---
 title: GitKraken Trials
-description: Learn about GitKraken Trials
+description: Learn about the two types of GitKraken trials and how to start each one.
+product: "GitKraken.dev"
+content_type: "how-to"
+audience: "all"
+plan_required: "all"
+status: "GA"
+last_verified: "2026-03"
 taxonomy:
     category: gk-dev
 ---
-<kbd>Last updated: February 2026</kbd>
+<kbd>Last updated: March 2026</kbd>

+GitKraken offers trial access to paid features so individual developers and teams can evaluate the platform before purchasing.
+Two trial types are available: a 14-day individual Pro trial and a 30-day multi-user Business trial.
+Each trial type has different eligibility, scope, and duration.

+***

 ## Trial options